iOS: Push notifications

 The advantages of using VoIP push notifications for calls:

-• Unlike standard push notifications, which the user must respond to before your app can perform an action, VoIP pushes go straight to your app for processing.
+- Unlike standard push notifications, which the user should respond to before your app can perform an action, VoIP pushes go straight to your app for processing.

 Limitations:

-• Since iOS 13, it is required to show an incoming call screen via CallKit, once a VoIP push is received.
-It is not possible to customise the incoming call screen.
+- Since iOS 13, it is required to show an incoming call screen via CallKit, once a VoIP push is received.
+It is not possible to customize the incoming call screen.
 However, CallKit lets you integrate your calling services with other call-related apps on the system.

 Configure your iOS project